ckb-js/lumos/website/docs/migrations/migrate-to-v0.19.md

   // if you would like to manipulate ArrayBuffer
 + import { bytes } from "@ckb-lumos/codec"
 + const messageBytes = bytes.bytify(message)
+  // blockchain has been moved
+- import { blockchain } from "@ckb-lumos/codec"
++ import { blockchain } from "@ckb-lumos/base"
 ```

 After doing the 3 steps, you have done migrating to v0.19.